 Green Bay, WI – Want to strike fear into the heart of a dental patient?
 Try mentioning the term “root canal”.
 No other dental treatment has gained as much negative notoriety, not even dental extractions.
-However, advancements in dentistry and new technology has made the root canal (endodontic treatment) a safe and relatively painless procedure.
+However, advancements in dentistry and new technology have made the root canal (endodontic treatment) a safe and relatively painless procedure.

 As a Wisconsin general dentist who happens to perform most of his patients’ endodontics himself, Dr. Brusky is no stranger to the root canal procedure.
 According to him, the worst part of a root canal is the anticipation of what’s to come.